secretflow/secretflow/docs/index.rst

     Toturials
     ^^^^^^^^^^^^^^^

-    Want to know in-depth usages of **Secretflow**?
+    Want to know in-depth usages of **SecretFlow**?
 Check out our toturials.

     +++